 Program assets reserved for debt service are available to pay principal and interest for revenue obligations.
 Reserved funds may be invested in direct obligations of the United States or held in demand deposit accounts.
-From June 30, 2005, to June 30, 2006, reserved funds increased 148.7 percent, primarily as the result of transfers of funds from the State to the trustee before June 30, 2006.
-The transferred funds were used after June 30, 2006, for the early redemption of certain revenue obligations.
-From June 30, 2006, to June 30, 2007, reserved funds decreased 59.5 percent, primarily as the result of the use of funds for the early redemption of revenue obligations, as well as lower debt service requirements after the early redemption.
+Total reserved funds showed a net increase of 0.9 percent both from June 30, 2008, to June 30, 2009, and from June 30, 2007, to June 30, 2008.

-The program's revenue obligations are issued pursuant to subchapter II of Ch.
+The program's revenue obligations are issued pursuant to subchapter II of ch.
 18, Wis.
 Stats.; s.
 101.143(9m), Wis.
 Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
 The revenue obligations are not general obligations of the State of Wisconsin.
 They are payable from, and primarily secured by, petroleum inspection fees charged to suppliers of petroleum products received for sale in Wisconsin and subsequently transferred to and received by the trustee.
-Fee amounts were reduced from \$0.03 to \$0.02 per gallon under an amendment to s.
+The fee amount imposed under s.
 168.12(1), Wis.
-Stats., included in 2005 Wisconsin Act 25, which became effective April 1, 2006, under 2005 Wisconsin Act 85.
+Stats., is currently \$0.02 per gallon.

-During FY 2006-07 and FY 2005-06, no additional bonds or extendible municipal commercial paper were issued.
-As of June 30, 2007, a total of \$387.6 million in revenue obligations had been issued under the program resolution and the supplemental resolutions for the purposes of paying PECFA claims, paying issuance or administrative expenses, making deposits to reserve funds, or paying accrued or capitalized interest.
+No additional bonds or extendible municipal commercial paper were issued during FY 2008-09 and FY 2007-08.
+As of June 30, 2009, a total of \$387.6 million in revenue obligations had been issued under the program resolution and the supplemental resolutions for the purposes of paying PECFA claims, paying issuance or administrative expenses, making deposits to reserve funds, or paying accrued or capitalized interest.

-A portion of the revenue bonds issued has already been repaid, and as of June 30, 2007, revenue obligations outstanding totaled \$272.6 million and consisted of \$35.3 million in revenue bonds, \$95.0 million in revenue refunding bonds, and \$142.3 million in extendible municipal commercial paper.
-Figure A displays by type and series the obligations outstanding as of June 30, 2007.
+A portion of the revenue bonds issued has already been repaid, and as of June 30, 2009, revenue obligations outstanding totaled \$231.0 million and consisted of \$88.7 million in revenue bonds and \$142.3 million in extendible municipal commercial paper.
+As of June 30, 2008, revenue obligations outstanding totaled \$252.3 million and consisted of \$110.0 million in revenue bonds and \$142.3 million in extendible municipal commercial paper.